 Encourage an active lifestyle

 Once you’ve established an exercise routine, stick to it.
-Take your dog to a beach every once in a while, so they can burn energy swimming and digging.
+Occasionally, take your dog to a beach to burn energy, swim, and dig.
 Swimming also puts less stress on their joints, so it’s a great option for dogs with arthritis and joint pain.

 Manage arthritis

-Like their human counterparts, losing weight in dogs is a balance of both an active lifestyle and a healthy diet.
+Like their human counterparts, losing weight in dogs balances an active lifestyle and a healthy diet.
 Make gradual changes to help your dog lose weight and improve his joint health.

 With weight loss, you should start to see improvements in your dog’s symptoms of arthritis and quality of life.

 Maia Fletcher is a freelance writer based in Gisborne, New Zealand.
-When she’s not writing articles for her Tumblr page and local site Tairawhiti Gisborne, you’ll probably see her playing catch with her fur babies.
+You’ll probably see her playing catch with her fur babies when she’s not writing articles for her Tumblr page and local site, Tairawhiti Gisborne.